bitst0rm-pub/Formatter/README.md

 Formatter is a config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.

-_UPDATE 2024-03-05: Text-to-Image is fully implemented and is ready, but do not use it yet until i add some modules as example for you.
-Expected within a few days, if i have time._

 Key features:

 - Supports more than 70 major programming languages.